Top 7 Best Framing Nailers – 2022 Reviews & Buying Guide

-The Bostitch F21PL is a powerful and heavy framing nail gun that is a top seller on Amazon.
+The Bostitch F21PL is a powerful and heavy framing nail gun that is a top seller.
 It really does its job well.

 It can easily drive in different types of nails and even works well for small-spaced studs or frames.
 It’s a nice option if you’re looking for an air gun that works with different types of nails.

 The Hitachi NR90AES1 is an ergonomically-designed peneumatic nailer that sits well on the hand.
 It comes with a non-slip elastomer grip trigger that offers extra safety and comfort.